-Even as modern alternatives gain traction, industries from health care to manufacturing continue to rely on EDI for a great number of business-critical processes.
+Even as modern alternatives gain traction, industries from healthcare to manufacturing continue to rely on EDI for many business-critical processes.
 Many companies find themselves struggling to build, manage, and maintain a plethora of EDI, XML, and proprietary interfaces.
 The eiConsole provides a single solution to rationalize the old with the new.
-In the following demonstration you will see how an ANSI X12 850 purchase order transaction can be converted into both an XML format and a fixed-width proprietary format.
+In the following demonstration, you will see how an ASC X12 850 purchase order transaction can be converted into both an XML format and a fixed-width proprietary format.

 We always begin with the Listener that handled the connectivity to the Source System.
 The eiConsole supports a wide variety of Listener types.
-In this case we’re pulling data from a Directory.
+In this case, we’re pulling data from a Directory.

 And we’ve configured how often to look in that Directory and what Directory to poll.